SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-Third, the backups establish whether the primary $\Primary{}$ correctly proposed a \emph{unique} proposal to them.
-Specifically, the backups will exchange \MName{Sync} messages between them via which they can determine whether a sufficient number of non-faulty replicas received the proposal $m$ to assure that $m$ is well-formed and can be recovered in any future view (independent of any malicious behavior).
-To do so, each backup $\Replica \in \Replicas$ performs the following steps upon receiving message $m \GETS \Message{Propose}{\v,\T,\PPproof{\PP}}$ with digital signature $\Cert{m}{\Primary{}}$: \begin{enumerate} {S\arabic{enumi}} \item $\Replica$ checks whether $\Cert{m}{\Primary{}}$ is a \emph{valid digital signature}; \item $\Replica$ checks whether $\T$ is a \emph{valid client request}; \item $\Replica$ checks whether view $\v$ is the \emph{current} view; \item $\Replica$ checks whether $\Replica$ agrees with $\PPproof{\PP}$ if $\Replica$ has not \emph{conditionally prepared} $\PP$, the process of which we detail in Section~\ref{ss:rules}; \end{enumerate} Only if the proposal $m$ passes all these checks and $m$ was the first proposal in view $\v$ to do so, the replica $\Replica$ will consider $m$ to be \emph{well-formed}.
-In this case, backup $\Replica$ \emph{records} $m$.
-If $\Replica$ considers $\m$ as \emph{acceptable}, the conditions of which we detail in Section~\ref{ss:rules}, $\Replica$ will broadcast the message $\RVar{ms}{\Replica} \GETS \Message{Sync}{\v, \PPf{m}, \AcceptedSet}$, in which $\PPf{m} \GETS (\v, \digest{m}, \Cert{m}{\Primary{}})$ is a \emph{claim} that $m$ is the well-formed proposal that backup $\Replica$ received in view $\v$, and $\AcceptedSet$ is a set of claims that we will explore the details in Section~\ref{ss:rules}, to all replicas.
+Second, the backups establish whether the primary $\Primary{}$ correctly proposed a \emph{unique} proposal to them.
+Specifically, the backups will exchange \MName{Sync} messages between them via which they can determine whether $\PP$ is the only proposal that can collect enough endorsements to generate a certificate in the current view (necessary to provide non-divergence) and to ensure that enough non-faulty replicas received the same well-formed proposal $\PP$ to assure that $\PP$ can be recovered in any future view (independent of any malicious behavior).
+To do so, each backup $\Replica \in \Replicas$ performs the following steps upon receiving message $\PP \GETS \Message{Propose}{\v,\T,\PPproof{\PP'}}$ with digital signature $\Cert{\PP'}{\Primary{}}$: \begin{enumerate} {S\arabic{enumi}} \item $\Replica$ checks whether $\Cert{\PP'}{\Primary{}}$ is a \emph{valid digital signature}; \item $\Replica$ checks whether $\T$ is a \emph{valid client request}; \item $\Replica$ checks whether view $\v$ is the \emph{current} view; and \item $\Replica$ checks whether $\PPproof{\Changed{\PP'}}$ is valid if $\Replica$ has not \emph{conditionally prepared} $\Changed{\PP'}$. \end{enumerate}